jackfiliault/jackfiliault.github.io/_posts/2025-08-07-surfreport-endpoint.md

     <tr>
         <td><code>{day}/{time}</code>/watertemp</td>
         <td>Integer</td>
-        <td>The temperature of the ocean water, returned in Fahrenheit or Celcius depending on the unit of measurement you specified.
+        <td>The temperature of the ocean water, returned in Fahrenheit or Celsius depending on the unit of measurement you specified.
 Water temperatures below 70 F usually require wearing a wetsuit.</td>
     </tr>
     <tr>
         <td><code>{day}/{time}</code>/surfheight</td>